solarslurpi/GrowBuddies/docs/snifferbuddy.md

 - Photoresistor and 10K through hole resistor.
 I had alot of these kicking around.
 I bought something similar to [this kit](https://amzn.to/3yNZtZd).
 - 3D printer and PLA filament for printing out [the enclosure](enclosure).
 - Superglue for gluing the top Wemos part of the enclosure to the cap part of the enclosure.
-- USB chord and to plug the ESP8286 to power.
+- USB chord and plug the ESP8286 to power.
 - 4 4mm M2.5 or M3 bolts.
 (enclosure)=
 ### Make the Enclosure